DesignyourCode/placing-bad/README.md

 Placing Bad
 ===========

-1. Install vendors using composer install
+1. Install Slim Framework and Twig Templating: composer install
 2. Set your localhost to use public_html as the root